top of page

 Shugendo

-After a period of novitiate, he receives the ordination as a yamabushi (mountain monk) and takes on the religious name Seiun.
-Several years later, he becomes a personal disciple of Daisendatsu Ven.
-Shimazu Kokai, the 87th abbot of Kotakuji temple in Haguro Shugendo, and receives from him the name Dosho.
-Even today, he maintains a relationship of discipleship with this master, deepening the practices and teachings of mountain Buddhism.
+After a period of novitiate, he received the ordination as a yamabushi (mountain monk) and took on the religious name Seiun.
+Several years later, he became a personal disciple of Daisendatsu Ven.
+Shimazu Kokai, the 87th abbot of the Kotakuji temple of the Haguro Shugendo, and received from him the name Dosho.
+Still today, he maintains a relationship of discipleship with this master, deepening the practices and teachings of mountain Buddhism.

 Tendai Ichishima Sensei Seiun Sensei